pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/get-started.rst

 Windows by default also can't utilise paths longer than 260 characters.
 This will likely be an issue for installing Python packages.
-As such follow the `enable Win32 Long Paths guide`_ to enable long paths on your system.
+As such follow the `enable Windows Long Paths guide`_ to enable long paths on your system.

-.. _`enable Win32 Long Paths guide`: https://www.microfocus.com/documentation/filr/filr-4/filr-desktop/t47bx2ogpfz7.html
+.. _`enable Windows Long Paths guide`: https://www.microfocus.com/documentation/filr/filr-4/filr-desktop/t47bx2ogpfz7.html

 Linux or MacOS
 --------------